There are a number of ways to get involved with the Diplomacy Lab at IU.

 How do I bid?

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
-Although, due to the University's eight project submission limitation, not all project bids will be guaranteed for submission.
+View the project completion guidelines for more information.
+Due to the University's four project submission limitation, not all project bids will be guaranteed for submission.

 ICT Investment: Engine of Growth or Boulevard of Broken Dreams?
-(INTL-426, Computers, Cultures, and Our Globalized Future/Professor: Hamid Ekbia)
+(INTL-I 426, Computers, Cultures, and Our Globalized Future/Professor: Hamid Ekbia)

 Energy Options for Vietnam (G490/G690, Environmental & Energy Diplomacy/Professor: Michael Hamburger)